aliutiev/aliutiev/README.md

 🧑💻 Check out more of my work:

-- Personal site & writing: <a href="https://www.aliutiev.com/">aliutiev.com</a>
+- Personal site & writing:
-- Companies & hacks overview: <a href="https://www.aliutiev.com/career">Career</a>
-- Design & visuals: <a href="https://github.com/aliutiev/portfolio/tree/main/design">design work repo</a>

 <!--
   </br>